Oshuma/drummer/README.md

 ### Backend

 Written in Go and deployable in a Docker container.
 Uses Spleeter for AI-powered drum separation and FFmpeg for audio processing.
+Song metadata is persisted using SQLite database for tracking across container restarts.

 ### Frontend

 Written in React and included with the deployed Docker container.

+### Data Persistence

+- **Database**: SQLite database stores song metadata (name, file paths, upload date)
+- **Files**: Original and processed audio files are stored in mounted volumes
+- **Volumes**: All data persists across container restarts via Docker volumes

 ## Getting Started